NEW: Papademos says the new government will focus on implementing the bailout deal

 The new government will be sworn in at 2 p.m.
 Friday, the president’s office said.

 The announcement follows days of wrangling over the make-up of a national unity government needed to restore political stability in Greece, after several days of turmoil that have unnerved global financial markets.

-In a televised address to the nation, Papandreou said that a government of national unity would do whatever was necessary to bring Greece out of its economic crisis.
+In a televised address to the nation Wednesday, Papandreou said that a government of national unity would do whatever was necessary to bring Greece out of its economic crisis.

 Greece wants the international community to see that it knows how to be united in the face of difficulty, he added.
-“A new season is opening,” he said, adding that he wished the new government success.
+“A new season is opening,” he said, wishing the new government success.

 Papandreou met Wednesday night with Papoulias, but did not offer his resignation.